JuliaObjects/Accessors.jl/README.md

 (a = 1, b = 3)
 ```

-Note that this only returns a updated copy of `nt`, and *does not overwrite or mutate* the
+Note that this only returns an updated copy of `nt`, and *does not overwrite or mutate* the
 value bound to `nt`:
 ```julia
 julia> nt